What Is PKI? The Ultimate Guide to Public Key Infrastructure

 These short-lived certificates are often valid for minutes or hours and are used for secure, continuous authentication between agents and services.
 This ensures that:

-• Access is dynamically verified (not one-time authentication)
+● Access is dynamically verified (no one-time authentication)

-This model enables scalable, Zero Trust security for AI ecosystems, where identities are constantly verified and tightly controlled.
+This model enables scalable, continuous security for AI ecosystems, where identities are constantly verified and tightly controlled.